Analysis Tasks and Skills

 Critical Thinking and Problem Solving

-Defining a problem to be solved involves ensuring that the nature of the problem is clearly understood.
-Analysts need to critically consider the needs and try to understand the essence of them.
-It is often much deeper than it is presented as the stakeholders tend to describe the solution, not the real merit of the problem.
-In general, analysts should not blindly trust every piece of information he is given, and should always objectively analyze the facts and verify them.
+Defining a problem to be solved requires ensuring that the nature of the issue is clearly understood.
+Analysts must think critically about stated needs to grasp their true essence.
+The root cause is often much deeper than initially presented, as stakeholders tend to describe a desired solution rather than the actual merit of the underlying problem.
+Consequently, analysts should not blindly accept every piece of information they receive; instead, they must objectively analyze facts and verify them through independent validation.

 Industry, Organization and Solution Knowledge